 This toy combines the challenge of a puzzle game with lots of little squeaking stuffed animals.
-To get to the squirrels, your dog has to pull them out of the holes in a stuffed tree.
+In order to get to the squirrels, your dog has to pull them out of the holes in a stuffed tree.
 This combines the fun of a puzzle toy, plus enough little plush creatures for endless squeaking and chewing.

 Our test dogs interacted with the Outward Hound Hide A Squirrel in wildly different ways, demonstrating its versatility.
 One of our testers was obsessed with removing each squirrel from its hiding place, only playing with the stuffed animals after every last one was pulled from the stump.
 Another dog just carried the whole tree around with them.
 A third tester was content to gnaw on a single squirrel plush, instead of bothering with the whole group.

-As far as plush chew toys go, these squirrels aren't the most durable, but most dogs enjoyed interactions beyond chewing, engaging with the "puzzle game" aspect of the toy.
+As far as plush chew toys go, these squirrels aren't the most durable.
+But most dogs enjoyed interactions beyond chewing, such as engaging with the "puzzle game" aspect of the toy.